supermemo-wiki/SuperMemo.Wiki/blogs/naess/futureofsupermemo.md

 Priorities determined by some framework instead of arbitrary priority ranges.
 It is easier to prioritize by categories (e.g. applicable / urgent / mildly interesting) than abstract ranges.
 See: [Youtube: Priority Heuristics in SuperMemo](https://youtu.be/OwV5HPKMrbg) for direction.

 # #3 Cloze Hinter
 I can't believe this is not natively supported!
-Ctrl+shift+Z on highlighted text to pop up prompt for hint.
+Alt+shift+Z on highlighted text to pop up prompt for hint.

 Result: exemplary cloze with `[...](hint)`